lstrzebinczyk/the_empire_blog/posts/4-initial-ui.md

 end
 ```

 Notice we are saving `@position` and `@size` as separate instance variables, and then using them to set the `background` for rendering.
-But they are representative of a single value: the bounding rectangle.
-So I would like this code to look like this instead:
+We deal with 2 separate variables, which represent a single concept, the bounding rectangle.
+I would like this code to look like this instead:

 ```crystal
 class TheEmpire